 There are tons of playgrounds on the Upper West Side.
 Playgrounds here come in all kinds of themes, settings, and sizes.
-Some of them look like real urban jungles while others offer a wild retreat into the great outdoors.
+Some of them look like real urban jungles while others offer a wild retreat within some of the best parks in NYC.
 Continue reading below to check out which playgrounds will keep your littles ones entertained until the sun goes down.
 Get out there and get exploring!

 River Run Playground

 103 Riverside Dr. (between West 83rd St. and Riverside Dr.)

 Located in the heart of Riverside Park, this wet and wild playground has a river running through it.
 This makes River Run the ideal spot to cool off during the summertime.
 There’s an area for toddlers that includes a huge sand pit, seesaws, and a water fountain.
 Picnic tables are available and many families pick this playground for an outdoor birthday celebration.

 This playground is located in Riverside Park (next to the Soldiers & Sailors Monument) and features an oversized collection of animal sculptures.
 Hippo Playground is large in size and has something to satisfy each child’s need for play.
 There are tons of slides, swings, and monkey bars!
 The playground opens from 6 to 1am and hosts a series of events during the summer season.
 They also host the annual Hippo Playground Spring Fair!

 70th St. between Amsterdam and West End Avenue

 Matthew P. Sapolin Playground is named after the man of same name who served as the former Commissioner of NYC Mayor’s Office for People with Disabilities.
 Sapolin passed away in 2011 due to cancer and this playground is dedicated to his legacy.
 The children’s area features sculptures of life-sized musical instruments for children to climb on as well as a variety of bridges, slides, and swings.
 The adjacent basketball and handball courts are a treat for the older children.